Steve J. Rosen

-Steven Jack Rosen (July 22, 1942 - October 28, 2024) was an American lobbyist.
+Steven Jack Rosen (July 22, 1942 - October 28, 2024) was an American educator, author, and lobbyist.
 He served for 23 years as one of the top officials of the American Israel Public Affairs Committee (AIPAC).
 He was often singled out in writings about AIPAC.

 Personal life

-Rosen was born on July 22, 1942 in Brooklyn, New York to Leon Rosen and Pauline Dinnerstein.
+Rosen was born on July 22, 1942, in Brooklyn, New York to Leon Rosen and Pauline Dinnerstein.
 He studied at Hofstra College, where he received his B.A. along with his parents who resumed their education alongside Rosen.
-He would then received a Ph.D. from Syracuse University in political science.
+He would then receive a Ph.D. from Syracuse University in political science.

 In 1962, Rosen married Barbara Schubert, however the two would divorce a year later.
 Several years later, Rosen and Schubert would reconciled in 2001 and were partners until Rosen's death in 2024.
 Stephen had three children.

 Rosen died on October 28, 2024, at a care facility in Silver Spring, Maryland, from complications of Alzheimer's disease, aged 82.

 Career

 Rosen taught political science and international relations from 1968 to 1978 at the University of Pittsburgh, Brandeis University and Australian National University.
 He was coauthor (with Walter S. Jones) of The Logic of International Relations, a best selling textbook that went through four editions from 1974 through 1982.

-From 1978 to 1982, he served as Associate Director of the National Security Strategies Program at think tank RAND Corporation, conducting and supervising research and analysis of classified material under contract with the Pentagon and the US State Department.
+From 1978 to 1982, he served as associate director of the National Security Strategies Program at think tank RAND Corporation, conducting and supervising research and analysis of classified material under contract with the Pentagon and the US State Department.